 Until February, 2016, Sea Scouting was part of the Venturing program group.
 Sea Scouting is now a completely separate program.
 Sea Scouts are NOT eligible for the Venturing awards, unless they register with a Venturing Crew in addition to their membership in a Sea Scout Ship, but they are eligible for various other awards open to Scouts and Venturers, such as the various aquatics and hiking awards, .

 The Sea Scouting program has its own Advancement Program, consisting of the Ranks of Apprentice, Ordinary, Able, and Quartermaster.
-In addition, the Long Cruise and SEAL awards are available in the Sea Scouting program.
-Sea Scouts are eligible for a number of other awards open to Scouts and Venturers, such as the various aquatics and hiking awards, .
+In addition, the Sea Scout Marksmanship, Small Boat Handler, Qualified Seaman, Long Cruise and SEAL recognitions are available in the Sea Scouting program.
+Sea Scouts are also eligible for a number of other awards open to Scouts and Venturers, such as the various aquatics and hiking awards, .

 Any male Sea Scout who has achieved the First Class rank as a Boy Scout in a troop or Varsity Scout in a team may continue advancement toward Star, Life and Eagle Scout ranks, and Eagle Palms, up to his 18th birthday.

 - He must meet the requirements as prescribed in the official Boy Scout Handbook and the current Boy Scout Requirements book.

 - As the Venturer meets requirements for the Star and Life ranks, a board of review will be conducted by the ship committee.